-TARGET 2022 PERFORMANCE STATUS Advance risk reduction to drive health and safety performance Reached 123% of risk reduction target, representing execution of more than 1,450 projects ON TRACK Implement worker wellness programs that enhance worker safety and health, engage employees in development opportunities and promote inclusivity Progressed global wellness training initiatives; computer-based training module development underway ON TRACK Update our Commitment to Inclusion and engage employees in its principles Refreshed and distributed in 2023; efforts to engage employees in principles of inclusivity are ongoing COMPLETE Have women representing 30% of our workforce 16% of the workforce represented by women TRAILING Have 30% growth in underrepresented groups in the workplace 27% growth in underrepresented groups ON TRACK Reach 30% growth in leadership diversity 35% growth in diverse leadership ON TRACK
+TARGET 2023 PERFORMANCE STATUS Advance risk reduction to drive health and safety performance.
+Reached 100% of risk reduction target, representing execution of more than 298 projects.
+ON TRACK Implement worker wellness programs that enhance worker safety and health, engage employees in development opportunities and promote inclusivity.
+Progressed global wellness training initiatives; launched computer-based wellness training in North America and began evaluating this training in other regions.
+Added Brazil in our global wellness platform; now almost all employees in US, Canada, and Brazil have access to wellness tools and resources.
+ON TRACK Have women representing 30% of our workforce.
+17% of the workforce represented by women.
+TRAILING Have 30% growth in underrepresented groups in the workplace.
+Achieved 38% representation of underrepresented groups in the workplace - a five percentage point increase from baseline.
+ON TRACK Reach 30% growth in leadership diversity.
+Achieved 38% in leadership diversity - a six percentage point increase from baseline.
+ON TRACK Update our Commitment to Inclusion and engage employees in its principles.
+Refreshed and distributed in 2023. СОМРЬЕТЕ Define and track metrics that address geographic and business-specific diversity and gender balancing needs.
+Quantified D&l targets replaced this interim target in 2022.
+COMPLETE

-2022 GRI Content Index
+2023 GRI Content Index